Dylan Carlson Player Props: Cardinals vs. Angels

-The St. Louis Cardinals, including Dylan Carlson and his .364 slugging percentage in past 10 games, including three extra-base hits but no home run), battle starter Shohei Ohtani and the Los Angeles Angels at Busch Stadium, Wednesday at 7:45 PM ET.
+The St. Louis Cardinals, including Dylan Carlson and his .424 slugging percentage in past 10 games, including three extra-base hits but no home run), take on starter Griffin Canning and the Los Angeles Angels at Busch Stadium, Thursday at 1:15 PM ET.

-In his last game he had a hitless performance (0-for-3) against the Angels.
+In his previous game, he hit a home run while going 1-for-4 against the Angels.

 Dylan Carlson Game Info & Props vs. the Angels